-The medusa piercing (or philtrum) has seen huge increases in popularity in recent times for both men and women - and it's not surprising why.
+The medusa piercing (or philtrum) has seen massive increases in popularity in recent times for both men and women – and it’s not surprising to see why.

-A well-executed philtrum piercing can look striking, especially when matched up with some bold and inventive jewellery.
+A well-executed philtrum piercing can look striking, especially when matched up with bold and inventive jewelry.

 What Is A Medusa Piercing?

 The medusa piercing is an increasingly popular piercing which is placed centrally below the septum of the nose and above the upper lip.